American businesses should soon have a better understanding of what the government expects of them in the event

-Two and a half years after Congress directed the Department of Homeland Security (DHS) to develop a voluntary program to promote private sector preparedness,
+Two and a half years after Congress directed the Department of Homeland Security (DHS) to develop a voluntary program to promote private sector preparedness, the federal agency is close to designating a comprehensive set of standards by which American businesses can assess their preparedness for disasters and be officially certified as having an adequate plan.

 "The genesis of this program is that Congress wanted to know if we were better prepared than we were in 2001 and better than we were in Hurricane Katrina to sustain a major catastrophe, and the answer is, 'We do not know,'" said Donald Byrne, managing director of consulting firm North River Solutions Inc., and a business continuity professional.
 "Part of the goal is to use this program to gauge where we are improving and where we need to invest more."